sira313/TWCARTY/src/blog/photos-license.md

 ---
 layout: main/post-blog.html
 title: License of images
-description: All photos here is downloaded from https://pexels.com that can be downloaded and used for free.
+description: All photos here are downloaded from https://pexels.com that can be downloaded and used for free.
 keyword: License
 date: 2024-08-04
 tags: